-Bio/Overview: Steever is currently a Learning Specialist at the Technology and Innovation in Education Office in Rapid City, SD and previously taught 4th grade at Hill City Elementary in Hill City, SD (the school district for Mount Rushmore.)
-Her primary focus of work at TIE is American Indian Education Issues addressing the Achievement Gap between Native and non-Native students and this position grew out of my work as a TAF.
-Steever has lived her whole life in the rural beauty of the state of SD.
+Bio/Overview: Sharla Steever is currently a Learning Specialist at the Technology and Innovation in Education Office in Rapid City, South Dakota and previously taught 4th grade at Hill City Elementary in Hill City, South Dakota.
+Her primary focus of work is American Indian Education Issues addressing the achievement gap between Native and non-Native students.
+Steever spent her year as a 2011 Classroom Teaching Ambassador Fellow focusing on rural issues, including American Indian education issues for a large part of the year.
+She toured the reservations of South Dakota as well as one in New Mexico learning about the issues facing these important populations and captured the interviews and round tables in a video, “Tokata” which is the Lakota word for future.
+The video has been shared with local, state and national education leaders and was considered for PBS.
+Steever also worked as a facilitator for a rural collaborative at the Labor Management Conference II in Cincinnati, Ohio.
+Steever has lived her whole life in the rural beauty of the state of South Dakota.
 Both sides of Steever’s family were farmers from the central plains, and both saw education as a top priority in life, so it wasn’t a surprise then that she chose to embrace the life of a teacher.
-Steever spent her year as a 2011 Classroom Teaching Ambassador Fellow focusing on rural issues, including American Indian education issues for a large part of the year.
-She toured the Reservations of SD as well as one in New Mexico learning about the issues facing this important population and captured the interviews and round tables in a video, “Tokata” which is the Lakota word for future.
-The video has been shared with local, state and national education leaders and is currently being considered for PBS.
-Steever also worked as a facilitator for a rural collaborative at the Labor Management Conference II in Cincinnati, OH.
-Steever’s experience in education includes over a decade of classroom experience at the elementary level, as well as many years of outdoor education at two different camp and retreat centers in the Black Hills of SD.
+Steever’s experience in education includes over a decade of classroom experience at the elementary level, as well as many years of outdoor education at two different camp and retreat centers in the Black Hills of South Dakota.

 Educational Values/Philosophy: "Children will not remember you for the material things you provided but for the feeling that you cherished them."
 Richard L. Evans.
 Steever loves the word “cherish” as it relates to educating children – for it is when we find the beauty in each individual child and foster its growth that we, as educators, help to shape the future with confident, motivated learners.